 pane raffermo: stale bread.

-Several kinds are in the Ark of Taste (including the unusual pane di Matera):
+Several kinds of bread are in the Ark of Taste (including the unusual pane di Matera):

 pane di Cerchiara: traditional 3.5 kilo round loaves made in Cerchiara, Calabria, made from a mix of fine ground wheat with bran (crusca) or whole wheat flour and baked for two and half hours in wood buring ovens